The song version of this trope: "We'll Meet Again Again"

 - The Wizard of Oz: "I'll get you, my pretty...And your little dog, too!"

-- Septimus Heap: When Alther drove DomDaniel out of the Wizard Tower in the backstory DomDaniel said that he would return with the seventh son of a seventh son.
+- Septimus Heap: When Alther drove DomDaniel out of the Wizard Tower in the Backstory DomDaniel said that he would return with the seventh son of a seventh son.

-- In the season finale of Blackadder II, "Chains", Prince Ludwig the Indestructible is stabbed and exposed by Blackadder, but doesn't leave before talking with Queenie, revealing that he was "the tall and attractive German schtablelad" that held her favourite pony in her youth and, finally, swearing revenge when called "Short Greasy Spot-Spot".
+- In the season finale of Blackadder II, "Chains", Prince Ludwig the Indestructible is stabbed and exposed by Blackadder, but doesn't leave before talking with Queenie, revealing that he was "the tall and attractive German schtablelad" that held her favorite pony in her youth and, finally, swearing revenge when called "Short Greasy Spot-Spot".
 He is presumed dead, but turns out to really be indestructible and still manages to slay the entire cast in the end.
 So this doesn't always fail.

 Ludwig: [utterly dismayed] No! [getting up and walking to the door in a rage] No!
 No!
 No! ...
 You vill all of you, regret the day that y'ever mocked my complexion!
 I shall return and wreak my rewengue!
 [Evil Laugh]

 Blackadder: No you won't, you'll die and be buried! [throws knife]